TriplyDB/Documentation/docs/ratt/index.md

 ###### Source format considerations

 In tabular source data the concatenation of multiple values is not uncommon.
 Depending on how you look at it, such concatenations may be considered a data quality issue.
-Tree-shaped source formats often do allow multiple values to be stored natively.
-For example JSON and XML.
+Tree-shaped source formats often do allow multiple values to be stored natively, for example JSON and XML.
 If your tabular source data often contains multiple values in one cell, consider changing the source format to more reliably represent the encoded information.

 ###### When to use?